Mass whale stranding in New Zealand

 Video

-Half the whales were dead when they were found on a beach on Stewart Island.

-Wildlife officials made the "heart-breaking decision" to put the other half down as it would have been too difficult to save them.
+Authorities said half the whales had already died by then, while the other half were put down as it would have been too difficult to save them.

 -